-- Apologise: Take ownership of the mistake and apologise.
+Apologize: Take ownership of the mistake and apologize.
 The power of a sincere apology should never be underestimated

-With a whooping 81% of consumers willing to spend more with organisations that provide a better customer experience, providing extraordinary customer experience is paramount.
+With a whopping 81% of consumers willing to spend more with organisations that provide a better customer experience, providing an extraordinary customer experience is paramount.